isislab-unisa/sof/examples/netlogo-fire/README.md

 Let’s learn by example.

-Throughout this tutorial, we will walk you through the creation of a basic set-up of simulation optimization through SCUD Client GUI.
+Throughout this tutorial, we will walk you through the creation of a basic set-up of simulation optimization through SOF Client GUI.
-We will assume you have already downloaded SCUD and compiled using Apache Maven.
+We will assume you have already downloaded SOF and compiled using Apache Maven.

 ###We will cover:

 1. How to start a HDP 2.2 with Apache Hadoop pre-installed.
 2. How to create the Domain, Input/Output and Ratings XML definitions.
 *  How to create a simple selection and evaluate functions.
-*  How to start the optimization process through SCUD GUI.
+*  How to start the optimization process through SOF GUI.
 *  How to download the results of the optimization process.

 ####Simulation Model Description